haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III/index.md

   * __cryo-EM__: This directory contains a 9Å cryo-EM map of the RNA Pol-III

-  * __disvis__: This directory contains text files called `xlinks-all-X-Y.txt` describing the cross-links between the various domains (X and Y).
+  * __disvis__: This directory contains text files called `xlinks-all-X-Y.disvis` describing the cross-links between the various domains (X and Y).
 These files are in the format required to run DISVIS.
+The directory also containts the results of DISVIS analysis of the variour domain pairs as directories named `disvis-results-X-Y`

   * __docking__: This directory contains json files containing all the parameters and input data for HADDOCK.
-These are reference files of the docking setup and allow to repeat the modelling using the `file-submit` option of the HADDOCK2.4 web server.
+These are reference files of the docking setup and allow to repeat the modelling using the `file-submit` option of the HADDOCK2.4 web server:
+    * `run-PolIII-C82-C34-C31model-xlinks.json`: Docking following the 1st scenario described in this tutorial
+    * `run-PolIII-C82-C34-C31dummyLYS-xlinks.json`: Docking following the 1st scenario, but using dummy lysines for the C31 domain
+    * `run-PolIII-core-C82-EMfit-C34-C31-xlinks.json`: Docking following the 2nd scenario described in this tutorial

   * __input-pdbs__: This directory contains the HADDOCK-ready input PDB files for the various domains
     * `A_5fja-core.pdb`: The core region of Pol-III with non-overlapping residue numbering (named as chain A)